“How to unclog a kitchen sink”...

 Here’s an example below:

 Sifting through pages and pages of solutions is a time waster, and a recipe for frustration.
-People with problems want to know straight up when an answer is trusted as a solution.
+People with problems want to know when an answer is trusted.
 If you make it easy to find answers in your Q & A community, you can rest assured that your forum will be the first place they go before using any other channel.

 4. Creating a Solution Notification System

 What’s the point of answering a question if the person with the problem never sees it?
 Take care of your customers.
-Find ways to follow them by their preferred communication method, to make sure they know that their question has been answered.
+Find ways to communicate with them by their preferred communication method, to make sure they know that their question has been answered.

 5. Rewarding Your Community Champions